upenn-dag/accard-docs/sample-application/index.rst

 * Radiation
 * Chemotherapy

-Best Response (choice[#f2]_, best-responses):

-* Partial Response (PR)
-* Complete Response (CR)
-* No response (NR)

 Chemotherapy Regimen
 ~~~~~~~~~~~~~~~~~~~~
-A demonstration of denormalization of data by design allowed a drug collection
-directly on a regimen.
-There are times where you do not wish to collect data
-about each individual activity, just the outcome of a group of activities.
-This
-is supported by allowing regimens to collect data that would normally be
-captured within individual activities.
+A demonstration of denormalization of data by design allowed a drug collection directly on a regimen.
+There are times where you do not wish to collect data about each individual activity, just the outcome of a group of activities.
+This is supported by allowing regimens to collect data that would normally be captured within individual activities.

 .. tip::
-    When collecting data directly on a regimen, be sure that you're not
-    attempting to collect data better suited to be collected on an activity.
+    When collecting data directly on a regimen, be sure that you're not attempting to collect data better suited to be collected on an activity.
 This creates massive data inconsistencies in the long term.

 **Allowed drugs**: